GeoscienceAustralia/wagl/docs/source/index.rst

 gaip testing
 ============

 Unit tests written using :py:mod:`unittest` for some modules can be found in :py:mod:`gaip.tests`.
 Some of these tests also depend on existing data computed from an earlier run in order to do comparisons.
-Please see the :py:mod:`unittest` documentation on how to run these.
+Please see the :py:mod:`unittest` documentation and the individual tests under gaip.tests on how to run these.